ftsrg-retelab/base/README.md

  $ git init
 ```

-This is a sample application for the verification laboratory.
+This is a staple application for the verification laboratory.

 ## Getting started